daenvil/MCDatapacks/pages/vegancraft/main.md

 - Trial key: polished tuff, lightning rod, and obsidian
 - Ominous trial key: polished tuff, blaze rod, and crying obsidian

-#### Other loot table changes
+#### Other Loot Table Changes

 - Nautilus shells can be found in buried treasures and in ocean ruins chests
 - Tide armor trims can be found in ocean ruins chests
 - Sponges can be obtained by brushing suspicous sand/gravel in ocean ruins
-- Nether stars can be rarely found in ancient ruins chests
+- Nether stars can be rarely found in ancient city chests
-- Trial keys can be rarely found in chests in ancient ruins and strongholds
+- Trial keys can be rarely found in chests in ancient cities and strongholds
+- Music discs can be obtained in several places (see [How to Obtain Music Discs](#how-to-obtain-music-discs))

-#### Villager trades
+#### Villager Trades

 Villagers and wandering traders have new trades related to the custom items of this datapack.
 These trades **don't replace any vanilla trades**, they are just appended onto the existing trades of the villagers.